jhpyle/docassemble/_docs/recipes.md

 `render_template_string()` if you do not want to use a template.

 The line `# pre-load` at the top of the module is important.
 This ensures that the module will be loaded when the server starts.
+Note that it is important not to load multiple modules that contain a definition of the same endpoint; if you do, [Flask] will give an error.
+You may need to use the [`module blacklist`] Configuration directive to avoid this.

 The root endpoint `/` already has a definition in `docassemble.webapp.server`, but you can tell the server to redirect